edenjtait/dara-info/_species/flow-heads.md

 ## Uncommon Flow Heads {#uncommon}

+Uncommon Flow Heads make up about 15% of the Flow Head population, making them a significant minority.
+They tend to master their powers between the ages of 16 and 35, making them late bloomers comparatively.
+In exchange usually Uncommon Flows have much stronger powers than their common counterparts.

-Uncommon Flow Heads seem to be categororical variants of Common Flow Heads, they're more specialized and seem to map one to one, Water to Poison, Air to Storm, Fire to Electric, and Earth to Nature.
+Uncommon Flow Heads seem to be categorical variants of Common Flow Heads, they're more specialized and seem to map one to one, Water to Poison, Air to Storm, Fire to Electric, and Earth to Nature.
 This has given way to the theory that the Flow Heads were created rather than evolved naturally, but given that the pattern stops there and most of the theories presented are theological in nature those claims are laregly unsupported.

 {% assign uncommon_flows = site.data.flow_heads.uncommon %}
 {% include category-grid.html items=uncommon_flows %}

 ## Rare Flow Heads {#rare}

-Rare Flow Heads are typically seen as the exception to the rule, where uncommon Flows are 1 in 1,000, Rares are 1 in 1,000,000.
-When identified they are immediately registered into the International Jardarion Database where they can be closely monitored and have special care taken of them.
+Rare Flow Heads are born about 1 in 1,000,000 times.
+When identified they are immediately registered into the [International Jardarion Database]({{ 'species/jardarions/#culture' | relative_url }}) where they can be closely monitored and have special care taken of them.
 Rare Flow Heads are a potential danger to themselves and those around them while they're developing their abilities so it's necessary that we guide their development in a controlled environment accordingly.

 {% assign rare_flows = site.data.flow_heads.rare %}
 {% include category-grid.html items=rare_flows %}